Minimax Estimation of Distances on a Surface and Minimax Manifold Learning in the Isometric-to-Convex Setting: Meshes

-Having estimated the tangent space at each sample point, the procedure simply consists in building the tangential Delaunay complex (corrected for inconsistencies) based on the sample points and those estimated tangent spaces.
-We now show that the resulting simplicial complex, denoted $\hat\cT_0$, is in one-to-one correspondence with the underlying surface via a $O(\eps^2)$-distortion map.
+Having estimated the tangent space $T_i$ at each point $x_i \in \bX$, resulting in $\hat T_i$, we build the tangential Delaunay complex (corrected for inconsistencies), denoted $\hat\cT_{\rm c}$.

-We start with a key result in~\cite{aamari2018stability}, which in words says that if the estimates for the tangent spaces are close enough then there is a surface with positive reach which also passes through the sample points and for which each estimated tangent space corresponds to its actual tangent space at the corresponding location.
+The proof of \thmref{TDC_bound} relies on a result borrowed\,\footnote{The lower bound on the reach stated in Th~4.1 in~\cite{aamari2018stability} appears incorrect.
+We followed the arguments backing that result, especially Lem~4.2, to arrive at the lower bound on the reach given here.} from~\cite{aamari2018stability}, which in words says that if the estimates for the tangent spaces are accurate enough then there is a surface with positive reach which also passes through the sample points and for which each estimated tangent space corresponds to its actual tangent space at the corresponding location. \begin{proposition}[Th~4.1 in~\cite{aamari2018stability}] In the present context, suppose that, for all $i \in [n]$, $\tilde T_i$ is a $k$-dimensional affine subspace passing through $x_i$ such that $\angle(T_i, \tilde T_i) \le \theta$.
+There is a constant $C$ depending on $\cM$ such that, if $\eps \le 1/C$ and $\theta \le 1/C$, then there is a surface $\tilde\cM$ satisfying \aspref{M} with reach $\ge 1/C$ and within Hausdorff distance $C\theta\eps$ from $\cM$ such that $x_i \in \tilde\cM$ and $T_{\tilde\cM}(x_i) = \tilde T_i$ for all $i \in [n]$. \end{proposition}